All Products

 Can I restore a file from the recycle bin to the original directory of the file system if the directory is renamed?

-Yes, you can restore a file from the recycle bin to its original directory regardless of whether the directory is renamed.
+Yes, you can.
+You can restore a file from the recycle bin to its original directory even if the directory has been renamed.
 This is because a restore job is performed based on the FileId of the original directory.
-For example, after the recycle bin feature is enabled, you delete the file1.txt file from the dir1 directory and change the directory name from dir1 to dir2.
-In the recycle bin of the NAS console, the directory tree indicates that the file1.txt file resides in the dir2 directory.
-After you restore the file from the recycle bin, the directory tree indicates that the file1.txt file is stored in the dir2 directory on the compute node.
+For example, after you enable the recycle bin feature, you delete the file1.txt file from the dir1 directory and then rename the directory from dir1 to dir2.
+In the recycle bin of the NAS console, the directory tree shows that the file1.txt file resides in the dir2 directory.
+After you restore the file from the recycle bin, the directory tree on the compute node shows that the file1.txt file is stored in the dir2 directory.

 Which way is faster, restoring files from the recycle bin or restoring files from Cloud Backup?

-When you restore files from the recycle bin, NAS migrates only the metadata of the files but not copy the files.
+Restoring files from the recycle bin is faster.
+When you restore files from the recycle bin, NAS migrates only the file metadata instead of copying the file data.
 Therefore, restoring files from the recycle bin is faster than restoring files from Cloud Backup.

 Am I charged for using the recycle bin feature?

-No, you are not charged for using the recycle bin feature.
-However, you are charged for the storage space occupied by temporary files in the recycle bin based on the pricing of the original storage class.
-For example, after you delete a file from a Capacity NAS file system, you are charged for the file based on the unit price of storage in the Capacity NAS file system.
-After you delete a file from the IA storage class, you are charged for the file based on the unit price of storage in the IA storage class.
+No, you are not.
+The recycle bin feature itself is free of charge.
+However, you are charged for the storage space occupied by the temporary files in the recycle bin based on the pricing of their original storage class.
+For example, if you delete a file from a Capacity NAS file system, you are charged for the file based on the unit price of storage for Capacity NAS.
+If you delete a file from the IA storage class, you are charged based on the unit price of storage for the IA storage class.
 For more information, see Billing of General-purpose NAS file systems.

 How do I query files in the recycle bin?